A5he1ter/AUC-Weather-Prediction/README.md

 python3 client.py --partition-id 2
 ```

+If you're using a Linux or Unix-like system, you can directly execute the `run.sh` file.

 ## Thanks

 Thank you to the authors of the Flower framework and to the providers of the Australian rainfall data.